 From the outset the name of Brunetti’s brand – which he founded in Los Angeles in 1990 alongside then-partner, professional skateboarder Natas Kaupas – was something different, “something that wasn’t on the market.”
 In fact, the name, itself, was an entirely new word, something that would traditionally bode well for trademark protection.
 “It would be pronounced ‘fucked’ and at the same time it’d become an acronym for Friends You Can’t Trust,” Brunetti said in an interview with Godhood years later.

-That name – and an attempt to secure exclusive federal rights in it for use on apparel – is what would land Brunetti in front of trademark bodies and one court after another more than 20 years after his brand first rose to fame and achieved cult-like status.
+That name – and an attempt to secure sweeping federal rights in it for use on apparel (to coincide with the state law rights Brunetti had already amassed by using the mark on his products throughout the country)– is what would land Brunetti in front of trademark bodies and one court after another more than 20 years after his brand first rose to fame and achieved cult-like status.

 You see, just as the Trademark Trial and Appeals Board was agreeing with the USPTO examiner’s decision that “fuct” could not be registered because it is "immoral” or “scandalous,” and refused to register Brunetti’s mark, an interesting case – Matal v.
 Tam, which centered on an Asian-American brand called, The Slants – was making its way through the court system.